 So many projects, so much mismanagement.
-We can probably all think of projects that have “failed” – perhaps processes got worse rather than better, maybe they were cancelled because of cost overruns, or perhaps software application were launched with fundamental errors.
+We can probably all think of projects that have “failed” – perhaps processes got worse rather than better, maybe they were canceled because of cost overruns, or perhaps software application was launched with fundamental errors.
 Even with project management software, projects often wind up taking longer (much longer) than planned and costing more than budgeted.

 The requirements for success are clear and absolute – right?
 Unfortunately, it’s not that simple.
 Because the second part of our definition of success is that the project must be delivered “in line with expectations.”
 If key stakeholders agreed that a project had to exceed its initial budget, the project may still be considered a success.
 Likewise, if a project delivered everything that was in the detailed project designs, it may still be considered a failure if it didn’t include vital elements that the key stakeholders needed.

 You have resources working on more than one project, with tight schedules, it only going to take one delay to affect your project.

 Solution: Resource mitigation, make sure that resources you have a skill set that can be harnessed to keep the project to stay on course.

 Not Assigning the Right Person to Manage the Project.

 Typically during resource allocation, most of the effort is focused on finding the right resources other than finding the right project manager.
 Indeed, too often “project managers get picked based on availability, not necessarily on skill set.”
 However, an inadequately trained and/or inexperienced project manager can doom a project.

 Solution: Choose a project manager whose skill set(s) matches the project requirements.
 Augment with a contract PM if the skill set is not available internally.

 Failing to Get Everyone on the Team Behind the Project.